bphd/PodMan-OSX/README.md

 # To do this, run the following commands

 # make note of your container id
-docker ps --all
+PodMan ps --all
-docker commit containerid newImageName
+PodMan commit containerid newImageName

 # To run this image do the following
-docker run \
+PodMan run \
     --device /dev/kvm \
     --device /dev/snd \
     -v /tmp/.X11-unix:/tmp/.X11-unix \